CryptoMaN-Rahul/metta/project.md

 Supports real-time updates as new knowledge is added to the graph.
 Enhances responses with definitions, examples, and contextual references from structured data.
 Key Features
 Conversational AI + Knowledge Graph: Combines NLP (LLM) with structured data.
-(DONT USE NLP , STRICTLY USE AN LLM ->Google Gen AI SDK

-The new Google Gen AI SDK provides a unified interface to Gemini 2.0 through both the Gemini Developer API and Vertex AI (the Gemini Enterprise API).
-With a few exceptions, code that runs on one platform will run on both.
-The Gen AI SDK also supports the Gemini 1.5 models.

-Python
-The Google Gen AI SDK for Python is available on PyPI and GitHub.

-To learn more, see the Python SDK reference.

-Quickstart
-1. Install the SDK

-pip install google-genai
-2. Import the library

-from google import genai
-3. Create a client

-client = genai.Client(api_key='GEMINI_API_KEY')
-4. Generate content

-response = client.models.generate_content(
-    model='gemini-2.0-flash', contents='How does RLHF work?'
-)
-print(response.text)
-)
-Context-Aware Answers: Leverages relationships and hierarchies for deeper insights.
+(DONT USE NLP , STRICTLY USE AN LLM -> Context-Aware Answers: Leverages relationships and hierarchies for deeper insights.
 Real-Time Data Access: Fetches the latest domain-specific facts dynamically.
 Adaptive Learning: Updates the knowledge graph with new insights over time.